Taiji & Qigong Long Retreat Thailand

 How to get there and back, visas, money changing…

-Koh Chang, Ranong (small Koh Chang, not big Koh Chang)
+Island is Koh Chang, Ranong (small Koh Chang, not big Koh Chang – there are 2 islands with the same name in the country)

 Arriving at Bangkok airport:

 At arrival, just change the minimum you need to get to the center at the airport.
-If you have time find the 1st floor superrich money changer in Suvratani airport, (better change than the super rich upstairs and than any other).
+If you have time find the 1st floor superrich money changer in Suvratani airport, (better change than the super rich upstairs and than any other branch there).

 Then you can get a bus to the center (Check Google maps) or a taxi (to get to your hotel in the center you’ll likely pay about 400 bhat.
 If you want to save money, ask someone that is on the flight with you if they want to share the taxi)